hiteshkumarh/CodeGuardAI/README.md

 python run_validation.py
 ```

-This script sends test code snippets to the API and displays analysis results.
+This script sends test code snippets to the API and prints analysis results.

 ---